 The ‘art’ of Opening and Closing meetings

-Over the years, I’ve noticed that people who are inexperienced at chairing meetings make two common mistakes:
+Over the years, I’ve observed a pattern among people who are inexperienced at chairing meetings.
+They tend to make two significant mistakes:

 Want an alternative view on how best to hold meetings?
 Then I recommend the following two books: